zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 ### Transitioning from normal to insert mode

 You are now aware of `i`, `a`, `I`, and `A` to enter insert mode from normal mode.
-There are a few other keybinds that can make this transition while performing some certain action.
+There are a few other keybindings that can make this transition while performing some certain action.

+If you wish to select a portion of text, delete it, then entering insert mode, you could try the command `c`, followed by a motion.

+For instance, to remove a word and enter insert mode, you would press `cw`.

+A similar commonly used command is for removing the rest of the line after the cursor, then entering insert mode: `C`.

+To delete the character under the cursor, then enter insert mode, try `s`.

+A similar command is to delete the entire line and enter insert mode via `S`.

+### Deletion commands

+If you simply wish to delete a character without entering insert mode, try `x`, which deletes the character sitting under your cursor. `D` produces the same effect.

+If you wish to delete the entire line, including the return character at the end, try `dd`.

+## Putting things together

+After these separate introduction to commands and motions making up a "vim motion," it's helpful to see a few useful examples to serve as a starting point and as illustrative examples:

+- `dj`: deletes the current and next line
+- `vt(`: select the characters starting from the cursor until before the next opening parenthesis(`(`)
+- `vi(` / `ci(` / `di(`: selects/changes/deletes the content bounded by the innermost set of `()`.